 There is still an onus on the person to demonstrate that they are a victim rather than that being accepted at face value.
-This is particularly difficult when women have multiple complexities, such as substance use, in the criminal justice system.
+This is particularly difficult when women have multiple complexities.
 There is a further challenge with professional trust where proof of domestic abuse and sexual violence, drug using or homelessness is required rather than actively accepting referrals.
 This is being compounded as so many services have skeleton teams in place due to sickness and budget cuts.

 Within organisations there is a lack of understanding of the 'ask and act' (a process of targeted enquiry to be practiced across the relevant authorities to identify violence against women, domestic abuse and sexual violence) and the practical application for professions coming into contact with those women that are victims of VAWDASV, this is further compounded with a lack of clear understanding of the safe spaces for women.